 The second kind of statutory violation is known as “illegal per se," meaning that anyone who drives a motor vehicle with a blood alcohol concentration of 0.08 percent or greater can be arrested and convicted for DUI, despite the fact the state statutes sets the limit as 0.10 percent.

-Drunk drivers—as well as anyone who served drivers alcohol, such as a liquor store, bar, restaurant, or even a private host—can be held liable for property damage and injuries.
+Drunk drivers—as well as anyone who served drivers alcohol, such as a liquor store, bar, restaurant, or even a private host—can be held liable for property damage and personal injuries.
 This falls under Indiana's dram shop statute of liability.

 Building a Case Against a Drunk Driver